 where hb and hm are the base station (GW) and mobile station (node) antennas’ height, respectively.
-The distance d is expressed in m in contrast to the previous two models.
-According to the value of the constant term C, a suburban macrocell system (C = 0 dB) or a urban macrocell one (C = 3 dB) is assumed.
-These models have been implemented in LoRaSim, starting with the Log-Distance one, as the following lines show:
+Unlike in the two previous models, the distance d is expressed in metres.
+According to the value of the constant term C, a suburban macrocell system (C = 0 dB) or an urban macrocell system (C = 3 dB) is assumed.
+These models were implemented in LoRaSim, starting with the log-distance model, as the following coding shows:

 #Log-Distance Model